Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Experimental Results

 \subsection{Experimental Setup}

-The model architectures and training hyper-parameters for the MCAN$_\texttt{DST}$ and UNITER$_\texttt{DST}$ models are almost the same as those in their original models, respectively \cite{yu2019mcan,chen2019uniter}.
-For MCAN$_\texttt{DST}$, the hidden dimensionality $D$, number of heads $H$, and number of layers $L$ are set to 512, 8, and 6, respectively.
+The model architectures and training hyperparameters of the MCAN$_\texttt{BST}$, UNITER$_\texttt{BST}$, and CLIP-ViL$_\texttt{BST}$ models are the same as those in their original models \cite{yu2019mcan}\cite{chen2019uniter}\cite{shen2021much}, respectively.

-The MCAN$_\texttt{DST}$ models are trained on the VQA-v2 and GQA datasets respectively using slightly different settings.
-On VQA-v2, binary cross-entropy (BCE) is used as the loss function for both the teacher and the DST model, and both models are trained up to 15 epochs with a batch size of 64 and a base learning rate of 1e-4.
+For MCAN$_\texttt{BST}$, the hidden dimensionality $D$, number of heads $H$, and number of layers $L$ are set to 512, 8, and 6, respectively.
+The MCAN$_\texttt{BST}$ models are trained on the VQA-v2 and GQA datasets using slightly different settings.
+On VQA-v2, binary cross-entropy (BCE) is used as the loss function for both the teacher and the BST model, and both models are trained for up to 15 epochs with a batch size of 64 and a base learning rate of 1e-4.
 The learning rate is warmed-up for 3 epochs and decays by 1/5 every 2 epochs after 10 epochs.
 On GQA, the learning rate and batch size are the same as those on VQA-v2.
-KL-divergence is used as the loss function and the teacher and DST models are trained to 11 epochs.
+KL-divergence is used as the loss function and the teacher and BST models are trained for 11 epochs.
 The learning rate is warmed-up for 2 epochs and decays by 1/5 every 2 epochs after 8 epochs.

-For UNITER$_\texttt{DST}$, we adopt the network architecture from the UNITER-base model with $D=768$, $H=12$, and $L=12$, respectively.
-Taking the finetuned UNITER model on VQA-v2 as the teacher, UNITER$_\texttt{DST}$ is initialized from the teacher model and trained up to 130k iterations on VQA-v2 with a batch size of 5120.
-The AdamW optimizer is used with a base learning rate of 1.5e-4 and a weight decay of 0.01.
+For UNITER$_\texttt{BST}$ and CLIP-ViL$_\texttt{BST}$, we adopt the network architecture from the BERT-base model with $D=768$, $H=12$, and $L=12$.
+Given a model the finetuned on VQA-v2 as the teacher, UNITER$_\texttt{BST}$ and CLIP-ViL$_\texttt{BST}$ are initialized from their corresponding teacher models and trained using the AdamW optimizer.
+UNITER$_\texttt{BST}$ is trained for up to 130k iterations with a batch size of 5,120 and a base learning rate of 1.5e-4.
+CLIP-ViL$_\texttt{BST}$ is trained for up to 15 epochs with a batch size of 32 and a base learning rate of 2e-4.
+To reduce the usage of GPU memory, we freeze the model parameters in the visual encoder during BST training.